blasterpal/message_q/README.md

 See source code for more info like above.

+### MessageQ::Publisher

+Simple class.
+Call class method `publish!` with a `MessageQ::BaseMessage` subclass, the `queue` name and an options hash (optional).

+It will serialize the object and place on the queue.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/message_q.